shintakezou/ermidi/readsmf.md

     ./readsmf path/to/a/midi/file.mid

-and likely it will work (on GNU/Linux systems and alike), provided it is executable and you are in the same folder where `ermidi.beam` is.
+and likely it will work (on GNU/Linux systems and alike), provided it is executable and you are in the same folder where `ermidi.beam` is, or it can locate it someway (solving these problems is up to you).

 Why